“Harvey” the teeny tiny service dog & ARC4PTSD Brand Ambassador

 Advisory Board (Chair)

-The board is made up of professional individuals who in some way are touched daily by P.T.S.D. and who support our growth through strong organisational skills and attention to detail in all of their dealings.
-We share a passion for contributing to a board that is focussed and determined to make a difference in the lives of those living with P.T.S.D.
+The Board is made up of professional individuals with a healthy mix of passion, professional qualifications and lived experience.
+We share a desire for contributing to a board that is focused and determined to make a difference in the lives of those living with PTSD in Australia and New Zealand.

-- Peter Jenkins – Director & Chairman, Acting Senior Sergeant/Senior Leadership Development/Operational Policing & Leadership/People Capability Command/QLD Police Service
+- Peter Jenkins – Director: Acting Senior Sergeant/Senior Leadership Development/Operational Policing & Leadership/People Capability Command/QLD Police Service